open/close all folders

 - Historical Hero Upgrade : Only in regards to his relationship with Alexander Hamilton.
 Burr in the play is initially welcoming and supportive, if skeptical, of young Hamilton, and the two later share a somewhat inconsistent but sincere friendship.
 Burr and Hamilton actually met significantly later in their lives than is portrayed in the play, and their relationship before the duel was far more neutral and professional than we see on stage.
 In that same situation, Burr evinced no remorse about shooting Hamiltonnote .
 Despite his repentant narration at the beginning of the musical and the in the aftermath of the duel scene, in reality Burr never expressed personal remorse for the duel until much later in life, where he admitted in a mocking way that "Had I read Tristram Shandy rather than Voltaire, I would think the world was not 'wide enough' for himself and Hamilton".
 The duel itself did not in any way tarnish Burr's reputation in and of itself, at least in America (internationally it ruined him, because Hamilton was more well known in France and England).
 The subsequent trial over the land-scheme in the Western States, which found him not-guilty as it happened, but was forced through by Thomas Jefferson to more or less run him over, was far more damaging to his career.

 - Historical Villain Upgrade: The real Aaron Burr was notoriously friendly and generous, and nearly bankrupted himself on more than one occasion for charity purposes (often pawning his possessions to give money to others).
-He was an outspoken feminist and abolitionist, a Revolutionary War hero, and very much opposed to discrimination against immigrants.
+He was an outspoken feminist, a Revolutionary War hero, and very much opposed to discrimination against immigrants.
 He also did not change parties to run against his friend's beloved family member; he joined the political scene as a Democratic-Republican in the first place, and didn't actually know Hamilton when he ran against General Schuyler.
 In Hamilton, Burr is a selfish and abrasive misogynist with no stance on slavery or on the American Revolution, who obsesses over Hamilton's immigrant status and consistently stabs his allies in the back for no good reason.